-Far from ocean waters, surrounded by a sea of rolling hills, communities on the Palouse are thinking about how water impacts wildlife habitat downstream, including the endangered Southern Resident orca whale, which only have 73 remaining.
+Far from ocean waters, surrounded by a sea of rolling hills, communities on the Palouse are thinking about how water impacts wildlife habitat downstream, including the endangered Southern Resident orca whale, which less than 70 remain.

 The water quality of the creeks and rivers of the Palouse have a direct impact on the bodies of water downstream.
 Urban development, agricultural runoff, and soil erosion have changed our creeks, creating poor water quality conditions.